nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `find CS` displays any modules that contain the word "CS" in the code, title, description, mc or tag.
-* `find code title CS GE` displays any modules that contain the words "CS" or "GE" in the code or title.
+* `find c/ t/ CS GE` displays any modules that contain the words "CS" or "GE" in the code or title.
-* `find code CS2040S` displays any modules that contain the word "CS2040S" in the code.
+* `find c/ CS2040S` displays any modules that contain the word "CS2040S" in the code.
-* `find tag UE` displays any modules that contain the word "UE" in the tag.
+* `find tag/ UE` displays any modules that contain the word "UE" in the tag.

 ### Editing a module : `edit` [Coming soon]